A Bill to make provision in connection with the recognition of the State of Palestine.

 May contain errors — check source documents for definitive information.

-This Lords Bill would require the UK Government to recognise the State of Palestine as a sovereign state based on the 1967 borders and the Palestinian right to self-determination, in line with UN General Assembly resolution 76/10.
-It would upgrade the Palestine Mission in London to a full diplomatic mission with Vienna Convention privileges and immunities, and the Foreign Secretary would report to Parliament within two months on steps taken.
-If enacted, it would apply across the UK and take effect on passage, and it would be known as the Palestine Statehood (Recognition) Act 2024.
+The Bill would require the UK Government to recognise Palestine as a sovereign state based on the pre-1967 borders and the Palestinian people’s right to self-determination, in line with a UN General Assembly resolution.
+It would upgrade the Palestine Mission in London to a full diplomatic mission with all Vienna Convention immunities, and the Secretary of State would report to Parliament within two months on steps taken.
+The Act would apply UK‑wide and come into force on passage, with the short title Palestine Statehood (Recognition) Act 2024.

 Generated 21 February 2026